dalibor-frivaldsky/parametric-fff-printable-turnbuckle/README.md

 # Parametric FFF-printable turnbuckle
-This project allows you to created FFF-printable (3D-printable) model of a turnbuckle made of body and eye end fittings.
+This project allows you to create FFF-printable (3D-printable) model of a turnbuckle made of body and eye end fittings.
 You can parametrize many properties, including thread diameter, take-up length, eye diameter and others.

 ## Quick start
 The link "launch binder" will take you to a Jupyter notebook environment prepared for building your turnbuckle model.
 Once there, follow the instructions on how to start the build process and download the resulting model files.